 At Learning Forward, we fundamentally believe every child deserves access to excellent teaching and learning every day, regardless of his or her ZIP code or family income.
-Socioeconomic conditions, race, ethnic background, and other factors should not be predictors for educational attainment.
+Socioeconomic conditions, race, gender, ethnic background, and other factors should not be predictors for educational attainment.

 We believe school systems and other learning environments have to be relentless in addressing the issue of expanding learning opportunities for each and every student while building on the strengths all children bring to the classroom.